mahmodKhaled/Stamp-Detection/README.md

 Here's how the training process was carried out:

-- We started with a dataset of **1,000 raw document images** from [Kaggle](https://www.kaggle.com/datasets/igorkarayman/signatures-and-stamps/data).
+- We started with a dataset of **1,000 raw document images** from [Signatures and Stamps](https://www.kaggle.com/datasets/igorkarayman/signatures-and-stamps/data).
 - To generate labeled data, we used the `label_images_app.py` Streamlit application, which automatically detects stamps using an image-processing-based algorithm.
 - This automated labeling tool was run across the full dataset.
 From those, **300 high-quality images** were selected where the detections were very accurate.
 - The selected 300 images were converted to **YOLO format** annotations.